Blaizzy/mlx-embeddings/docs/Manpage.md

   Prepare the formula for eventual bottling during installation, skipping any post-install steps.
 * `--bottle-arch`:
   Optimise bottles for the specified architecture rather than the oldest architecture supported by the version of macOS the bottles are built on.
+* `-f`, `--force`:
+  Install without checking for previously installed keg-only or non-migrated versions.
+* `-v`, `--verbose`:
+  Print the verification and postinstall steps.
 * `--display-times`:
   Print install times for each formula at the end of the run.
 * `-i`, `--interactive`: